 - Traditional cultural lands

-The professionals within Idaho Power’s Archaeology and Cultural Resources Program help care for these resources in the areas we serve.
+The professionals in Idaho Power’s Archaeology and Cultural Resources Program help care for these resources in the areas we serve.
 Their roles include identifying and cataloging cultural resources that could be impacted by our operations, preserving historic structures (including some of our own) and working with federal, state and local agencies to comply with laws governing the protection of historically significant sites and artifacts.

 We manage and protect nearly 2,000 sites in our service area.

-For more, explore these educational resources:
+For more, explore these resources:

 Historic Preservation Law